ryan258/ideaforge/README.md

 1. Start at The Crucible: Enter your own idea or generate one with AI.
 2. Move to The Mold: Create personas for your target audience.
 3. (Coming Soon) Explore idea directions in The Forge.
+4. Explore and select idea directions in The Forge.
-4. (Coming Soon) Refine your idea in The Anvil.
+5. (Basic structure ready) Refine your idea in The Anvil.
-5. (Coming Soon) Generate social media content in The Workshop.
+6. (Basic structure ready) Generate social media content in The Workshop.
-6. (Coming Soon) Add final touches in The Finishing Touch.
+7. (Basic structure ready) Add final touches in The Finishing Touch.

 ## For the Grown-ups (Teachers and Parents) 👩‍🏫👨‍🏫